argoproj/argo-cd/docs/user-guide/gpg-verification.md

     trust models, and it is not necessary (nor possible) to sign the public keys you are going to import into ArgoCD.

+Users wanting to manage the GnuPG public key configuration require the RBAC permissions for `gpgkeys` resources.

 ### Manage public keys using the CLI

 To configure GnuPG public keys using the CLI, use the `argocd gpg` command.